This article applies to: - Trustwave MailMarshal (SEG)

 - On the Security tab, ensure the Anonymous users box is checked.
 Click Save.

-- You can also enable or require authenticated connections from SEG with other options on the Security tab.
+- You can also enable or require authenticated connections from MailMarshal with other options on the Security tab.
 Details are beyond the scope of this article.

 - Click + to create a new send connector.